 Now it was my turn to roll my eyes.
 Of course we can do something.
 What can we do, and what can others do?
 Well, that’s a whole other story, and I don’t want to ruin the ending.
 Interested?
 Let’s talk.
 Or check out more resources here at http://everydaybandwidth.com.

-My journey to bandwidth research included an overwhelming graduate studies, a bunch of people who were struggling to lose weight, and a mentor who encouraged me even though I was thinking pretty far outside of the box.
+My journey to bandwidth research included an overwhelming graduate program, a bunch of people in a research study who were struggling to live healthier, and a mentor who encouraged me even though I was thinking pretty far outside of the box.

 Last year I was presenting about bandwidth at a community college in Pennsylvania, and one of the audience members—a physics professor—said, “Wait, what do you mean by bandwidth?
 Because I think of bandwidth in terms of the frequency of a signal.
 I don’t see how this relates to that.”